oracle-livelabs/common/building-blocks/tasks/adb/load-public-db-actions-15-min-quickstart.md

     The job should take about 2 minutes to run.

 9. Check that the two data load cards have green tick marks in them, indicating that the data load tasks have completed successfully.
-Click the 3-dot ellipsis icon on the far-right side of the **customer** block.
-Click the **Settings** pencil icon for the **customer** load task:
+Click the pencil icon for the **customer** load task:

     ![Check the job is completed](images/loadcompleted-15-min-quickstart.png)